viet34tqc/notebook/interview.md

 ## You have a slow website.
 Which steps will you take to identify the problem

-- Run Basic Speed Tests: Use tools like Google PageSpeed Insights, GTmetrix, or WebPageTest to get an overview of your website’s performance.
+- Run Basic Speed Tests: Use tools like Google PageSpeed Insights, GTmetrix, or WebPageTest to get an overview of your website's performance
 - Analyze network performance:
   - Use Browser Developer Tools: Inspect network requests in Chrome DevTools to see if there are any slow-loading resources, large files, or numerous HTTP requests.
   - Check for Redirects: Ensure that there aren’t unnecessary redirects adding to the load time.
-- Evaluate Frontend Performance
+- Look into the FE code to evaluate Frontend Performance
   - Open the console tab to see if there is any errors
   - Optimze assets (html, fonts, images), resize and reduce js and css files
   - Check if there is any unnecessary package in the bundler
-  - Leverage browser caching
 - Evaluate Backend Performance
   - Database Optimization
   - Evaluate Server Configuration